AIR (2023) — header art

 It comes from the dynamic duo Ben Affleck and Matt Damon, who don’t delve too deep into their characters but have fun.
 However, they capture something genuine and what seems to be honest about Jordan’s legacy.

-It’s the same for Ben Affleck, who plays Nike CEO, Phil Knight.
+It’s the same for Ben Affleck, who plays Nike CEO Phil Knight.
 No muscle flexing, but with his big shoulder pads and running tights on, he seems to enjoy this character.
 With his slight neurotic tendencies and bare feet on the desk, Affleck had it easy to embody this character.

-It is when we see the powerhouse performance of Viola Davis that we see some truly remarkable performances.
+It is when we see the powerhouse performance of Viola Davis that we see something truly remarkable.
 The first scene Davis and Damon have together is in Jordan’s backyard of their family home.
 Davis has a line explaining how a parent keeps giving until there’s nothing left to give and then gives more.
 You can tell she’s exhausted, but that won’t stop her from being kind and showing her son immense love.
 The way Davis and Damon have this conversation where they play off each other with a lifetime of their character behind them makes for a mesmerising scene.

 And finally, Affleck‘s decision to never show the face of young Michael Jordan.
 At first, it felt like a joke.
 But as the film progressed, it worked as we got to see the actual footage and images of Jordan in flashes to the future.
 This also took away the focus on Jordan himself and put it all on the shoe and negotiations with the Jordan family.